 Living in Bristol can range from incredibly expensive to surprisingly affordable; it’s just a matter of looking in the right places for the right property as Fourth Monkey does not have its own student accommodation.

-We recommend that you look for accommodation in areas that are relatively near and understand the various means of transport and routes for your journey to and from our Regional Centre of Excellence in Bristol – below are some suggestions for areas, as well as general student accommodation providers, that students may wish to consider when looking for accommodation in Bristol:
+We recommend that you look for accommodation in areas that are relatively near and understand the various means of transport and routes for your journey to and from our Centre of Excellence in Bristol – below are some suggestions for areas, as well as general student accommodation providers, that students may wish to consider when looking for accommodation in Bristol:

 - Clifton (BS8)